chrismytton/chrismytton.github.io/_posts/2015-01-19-web-scraping-with-ruby.md

 title: Web Scraping with Ruby
 ---

 Scraping the web with Ruby is easier than you might think.
-Let's start with a simple example, I want to get a nicely formatted JSON object representing all the listing for my [local independent cinema][cubecinema].
+Let's start with a simple example, I want to get a nicely formatted JSON array of objects representing all the showings for my [local independent cinema][cubecinema].

 First we need a way to download the html page that has all the listings on it.
 Ruby comes with an http client, `Net::HTTP`, and it also comes with a nice wrapper around it, `open-uri` [^open-uri].
 So the first thing we do is grab the html from the remote server.